Rick: “Listen Morty – uuuuurrpp – I’m going to need you to battle these other Mortys to help me develop my MortyPad.”

 7.)
 Multiplayer isn’t as fun

-The single player campaign is the highlight of Pocket Mortys.
-The multiplayer component is intriguing as always, but it just doesn’t offer much enjoyment.
-You have to start from scratch in terms of your Morty team, so none of your awesome Mortys make the trip to the multiplayer dimension.
-That allows everyone to start at an equal footing, but then you see there’s a lot of grinding just to get to different dimensions of tougher multiplayer battles.
+The single-player campaign is the highlight of Pocket Mortys.
+The multiplayer component is definitely intriguing, but it just doesn’t offer as much sheer enjoyment for most kinds of gamers.
+In multiplayer mode, you have to start from scratch in terms of your Morty team, so none of your awesome Mortys make the trip to the multiplayer dimension.
+That allows everyone to start on equal footing, but then there’s a lot of grinding just to get to different dimensions of tougher multiplayer battles.

 Once in a battle, there’s a lot less strategy in multiplayer mode, as well.
 In the single-player game, there’s some nice puzzle balancing to counteract specific sets of Mortys and AI styles.
 In multiplayer, however, almost everyone plays the same exact way (largely based on tip six above).
 In the end, multiplayer matches always come down to who has the bigger and more powerful hammer as you beat each other over the head.
 After a few sessions, it just doesn’t make for much enjoyment.

 Pocket Mortys is an outstanding collection-based adventure game that delivers compelling gameplay mixed with great fan service.
 If you enjoy the TV show, chances are you’ll get a kick out of this addictive, well-rounded game.
 And if you ever get stuck in one dimension or another (or find your approach to be a little too one-dimensional for sustained success), hopefully these tips can help you enjoy the great game to its fullest.